 Francophones have a good word for it.
 Déchirure.
 It’s what you’re left with when you tear, rip, or rip something apart, like you would a piece of paper, or clothing, or even a ligament, if you were being clumsy.
 There’s something about the way the syllables fall out of your mouth, and how the”sh” sound sandwiched in the middle somehow perfectly imitates the sound of ripping.
 That single word, that mouthful of syllables, harnesses the feeling so well.
 And it’s the first word I think of when I look at this photo.

 A week ago, my partner and I split up.
 It’s been a very surreal and strange time to say the least, one with profound moments of sadness, but also gilded with moments of deep love, support, and appreciation of the other.
-He’s someone I’ve spent the better part of eight years with, someone I came home to, and someone I’ve cooked and shared a lot of meals with, at the table, but sometimes in front of the TV too.
+He’s someone I’ve spent the better part of eight years with, someone I came home to, and someone I’ve cooked and shared a lot of meals with – at the table, watching a movie on the couch, or at our favourite places to eat out, perched side-by-side at the bar.

 As you likely well know, this kind of loss is usually accompanied by a loss of appetite.
 Or perhaps more accurately, a state of appetite limbo.
 It comes and goes, just as this subtle lump in my throat surfaces from time to time, seemingly out of thin air.
 Sometimes I feel voracious, other times I feel queasy.
 And in the moments in between, food mostly tastes flat.